 Welcome!
 I am so giddy with excitement to be asked to join in with the Rayon Blog Hop!
 Featuring Art Gallery Fabrics newest fabric substrate, Rayons.. soft, buttery, and drapes beautifully.
 It’s a material I want buried in; I mean, seriously, have you felt this fabric!?

-I purchased the Hey June – Cheyenne Tunic with of thoughts of using Art Gallery denim, however, when I asked to hop along with this blog hop, I knew that the hand of this rayon would lend beautifully to the style of this garment.
-Also, it would be perfect for layering, since it gets colder here in the winter.
-I can pair with a cute cardigan or a blazer and still be warm and fashionable!
+I purchased the Hey June – Cheyenne Tunic with thoughts of using Art Gallery denim; however, when I asked to hop along with this blog hop, I knew that the hand of this rayon would lend beautifully to the style of this garment.
+Also, it would be perfect for layering since it gets colder here in the winter.
+I can pair it with a cute cardigan or a blazer and still be warm and fashionable!

 Tips for Working with Rayon

-Ok since I mainly sew garments, I decided that I would share some tips for working with this fabric, it’s a little slinky but not hard to use.
+Ok, since I mainly sew garments, I decided to share some tips for working with this fabric; it’s a little slinky but not hard to use.

-Pin, Pin, Pin and can I say it again..
+Pin, Pin, Pin, and can I repeat it.
 PIN!
-Use superfine pins if you can, I love these from Clover 1-7/8″ Glasshead pins.
+Use superfine pins if you can; I love these from Clover 1-7/8″ Glass headpins.

-Also, before hemming your project (if it needs a hem) let it hang overnight, gravity will shift the fabric.
+Also, before hemming your project (if it needs to be hemmed), let it hang overnight; gravity will shift the fabric.